writechoiceorg/rocketlawyer/pages/ux-component-events.md

 ## Sequence Diagram

-Once the page loads, the `RocketDocEUI` component retrieves the interview associated with the specified ID by calling the RLBE service.
+Once the page loads, the RocketDocument Embedded UX component retrieves the interview associated with the specified ID by calling the RLBE service.
 It then displays the first page of the interview, including all relevant questions and fields.
 Note that `InterviewIds` are auto-generated UUIDs, which are neither incremental nor predictable.
 The following diagram illustrates this process:

 ![Sequence Diagram](/media/start-interview.png)

 ### **Event Sequence**

-This section outlines the key events in the sequence diagram that occur when loading the `RocketDocEUI` component and displaying the first interview page.
+This section outlines the key events in the sequence diagram that occur when loading the RocketDocument Embedded UX component and displaying the first interview page.
 Understanding these events is essential for effective integration and error handling, ensuring a smooth user experience.

 1. **Load Component (ID)**
-   - **Action:** The `ParentUI` initiates the process by loading the `RocketDocEUI` component.
+   - **Action:** The `ParentUI` initiates the process by loading the RocketDocument Embedded UX component.
 This is done by embedding the component on the webpage, usually identified by a unique ID.
-   - **Purpose:** This step starts the `RocketDocEUI` component, preparing it to interact with the Rocket Lawyer Backend (RLBE) to fetch the necessary interview data.
+   - **Purpose:** This step starts the RocketDocument Embedded UX component, preparing it to interact with the Rocket Lawyer Backend (RLBE) to fetch the necessary interview data.

 2. **interview-loading**
-   - **Action:** Once the `RocketDocEUI` component is loaded, it immediately fires the `interview-loading` event.
+   - **Action:** Once the RocketDocument Embedded UX component is loaded, it immediately fires the `interview-loading` event.
    - **Purpose:** This event informs the `ParentUI` that the interview is in the process of being loaded.
 It is a signal to possibly show a loading indicator or perform other preparatory actions in the UI.

 3. **Load Partner Specific Configuration**
-   - **Action:** The `RocketDocEUI` requests partner-specific configurations from the RLBE.
+   - **Action:** The RocketDocument Embedded UX requests partner-specific configurations from the RLBE.
    - **Purpose:** This ensures that the UI loads with all the necessary customizations and branding specific to the partner implementing the interview.

 4. **Load Brand/Rocket-Doc Information**
    - **Action:** The RLBE responds with the requested partner-specific configurations and branding information.
-   - **Purpose:** This data is essential for personalizing the `RocketDocEUI` according to the partner's requirements.
+   - **Purpose:** This data is essential for personalizing the RocketDocument Embedded UX according to the partner's requirements.

 5. **Get Interview (ID)**
-   - **Action:** The `RocketDocEUI` makes a request to the RLBE to fetch the interview data associated with the provided ID.
+   - **Action:** The RocketDocument Embedded UX makes a request to the RLBE to fetch the interview data associated with the provided ID.
    - **Purpose:** This step retrieves the content and structure of the interview that needs to be displayed to the user.

 6. **Interview Info (Found)**